 GRADY: Won't keep you a moment sir.

-We have left Lloyd behind at the bar but he is still present as this bathroom is said to be based on one Frank Lloyd Wright designed for a hotel in Phoenix.
+We have left Lloyd behind at the bar but his name is still present as this bathroom is said to be based on one Frank Lloyd Wright designed for a hotel in Phoenix.

 The advocaat is a Kubrick touch, not in the book.
 Danny's name in Hebrew means judge, also advocate.